Assistant Professor of English

 In addition to her role as a teacher and scholar, Dr. LaFollette is a poet, artist, and photographer, and these roles frequently intersect with her teaching and research.
 She is the author of the full-length poetry collection Hematology (winner of the 2021 Harbor Editions Laureate Prize) and the chapbook Body Parts (winner of the 2017 GFT Press Chapbook Contest).
 She serves as the Art Editor at Mud Season Review and her poetry, fiction, nonfiction, and artwork have been featured in Thin Air Magazine, Cimarron Review, Harbor Review, Spectrum Literary Journal, Poetry South, Pine Hills Review, Hypertext Magazine, Echo: Journal of Creative Nonfiction, The Curator, Posit, West Trestle Review, Variety Pack, and others.
-Dr. LaFollette has been nominated for Best of the Net, has received two nominations for the Pushcart Prize, and her work has been a finalist in the 2019 Driftwood Press Poetry Contest, The Poet’s Billow 2018 Bermuda Triangle Prize, and the 2018 Slippery Elm Multimedia Narrative Contest.
+Dr. LaFollette has received two nominations for Best of the Net and two nominations for the Pushcart Prize, and her work has been a finalist in the 2019 Driftwood Press Poetry Contest, The Poet’s Billow 2018 Bermuda Triangle Prize, and the 2018 Slippery Elm Multimedia Narrative Contest.

 For more information, you can visit her website.